A new Government scheme has been introduced to help people on low incomes who need to self-isolate and are unable to work from home.

 It is vital that if you are giving, or receiving help, you take precautions to ensure your safety and those of others.
 We urge all volunteers to adhere to Government’s guidance on how to volunteer safely.
 Hart Voluntary Action will also be able to provide information and support.

 If you are receiving help, you should follow the Government’s social distancing and hygiene guidance.
 Do not let anyone into your home, unless you have confirmation that they are a registered professional or representative of a recognised Voluntary / Community sector organisation.
 Be cautious and curious and ask volunteers for proof of ID.

-You can keep up to date with the latest Government coronavirua guidance
+You can keep up to date with the latest Government coronavirus guidance

-If you’re worried you have coronavirus, follow the NHS cornavirus advice
+If you’re worried you have coronavirus, follow the NHS coronavirus advice

 Information and guidance for voluntary and community groups on managing additional risk due to Coronavirus can be found on the Hart Voluntary Action website.